 GRAND ISLAND, Neb.
-(KSNB) The former Grand Island Northwest music teacher accused of embezzling money from a show choir fund is taking a plea deal.
+(KSNB) A Grand Island Northwest music teacher is going to jail for stealing money from the school's show choir fund.

-David Sackschewsky, 46, had been facing seven felony counts related to money missing from the Northwest 14-Karat Gold Show Choir fund.
-Friday, he pled no contest to felony Theft by Unlawful Taking and Second Degree Forgery.
+David Sackschewsky, 46, was accused of stealing more than $200,000 from the Northwest 14-Karat Gold Show Choir fund.
+In October he pled no contest to felony Theft by Unlawful Taking and Second Degree Forgery.
 Prosecutors dropped five other felony forgery charges.

 Grand Island police arrested Sackschewsky after connecting him to a Sept.
 27th 2018, complaint of suspicious transactions on the bank account of the 14-Karat Gold Show Choir at Northwest High School.
 Grand Island police said the total monetary value of the five listed charges was $207,641.28.